Roy Frankhouser: Political activity

 Frankhouser was a member of a variety of different far-right groups over many decades and associated with many more.
 Author Frederick J. Simonelli noted that "one time or another he was a member of just about every radical right-wing group in the United States".
-Irwin Suall, of the Anti-Defamation League, called Frankhouser "a thread that runs through the history of American hate groups."
+Irwin Suall, of the Anti-Defamation League (ADL), called Frankhouser "a thread that runs through the history of American hate groups."
 In the 1992 book Nazis, Communists, Klansmen, and Others on the Fringe, authors John George and Laird Wilcox described Frankhouser as simply "a nightmare".
 In 2003 he told a reporter, "I'm accused of everything from the sinking of the Titanic to landing on the moon."

 When he was 19 he met George Lincoln Rockwell, founder of the American Nazi Party.
 He was later described as a protégé of Rockwell's.
 His first recorded arrest occurred at age 22, when he kicked a policeman in the shins during a 1961 protest in Atlanta.
 He participated in Nazi party rallies and Klan demonstrations, being arrested often for disorderly conduct.
 Fellow Klansmen nicknamed him "Riot Roy".
 At about the same time he was a member of the National States' Rights Party, and was later active in the Minutemen.
 Frankhouser became the Grand Dragon of Pennsylvania in 1965.
 The following year he appeared before the House Un-American Activities Committee as part of its investigation of the Ku Klux Klan.

 Frankhouser lost an eye in 1965, and afterwards had a glass eye.
 There are a variety of stories of what led to this.
-He likely lost it during a fight with blacks in a Reading bar.
+He likely lost it during a fight with black people in a Reading bar.
 According to Frankhouser, he lost his eye in an attack by pipe-wielding Jews.
-A third story is that he lost it during the Bay of Pigs invasion.
+A third story is that he lost it during the Bay of Pigs Invasion.
 At a fundraising auction for the Klan, one of his glass eyes sold for $5.
 He also had a scar on his head which he said was from a brick thrown by a counter-demonstrator.